eitamar-saraf/BW-colorize/README.md

 <img src="images/rgb_sample.png" alt=“” width="128" height="128"> <img src="images/gray_sample.png" alt=“” width="128" height="128"> <img src="images/lab_sample.png" alt=“” width="128" height="128">

+I prefer to use Lab color space because the L is similar to the grayscale image, and the a and b are the color channels.
+This way, we will learn to output only two channels instead of 3, which should be easier for the network to learn.

+## Model
+We used [pix2pix](https://arxiv.org/pdf/1611.07004.pdf) model, which is a conditional GAN model that learns to map from one image to another.
+In out case we want to map from a grayscale image to a colored image.

+## Results

 ## How to use (WIP)
 ### Creation of data
 You can run the next command to split the dataset to train, val, test